wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.21.3 =
+Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %

+= 1.21.0 =
+New translation: Spanish (thanks to Bradis García L.)

 = 1.20.1 =
 Fixed: Use the modified post date if the creation date is empty